h011o/pwn.college_Madhav/Practicing Piping/Challenges.md

 ## My solve
 **Flag:** `pwn.college{0bYga9o9p4w54Czsj5rFwMC3NbW.QXwgDN1wSM5kjNzEzW}`

 This challenge requires a mix of the previous concepts to get our flag.
-We know that the syntax of the pipe is of the form output | input, therefore for our first step we know that /challenge/hack takes the position of the output.
-Then we learned how tee was used to duplicate output so we use that to duplicate our output.
+We know the syntax of the pipe is output | input, so /challenge/hack is the output (left side).
+We use tee to duplicate that output and the other copy is written to a temporary file created by process substitution >(/challenge/the).
+That pipe is connected to the stdin of /challenge/the, so /challenge/the runs and receives the same input.

 ```bash
 hacker@piping~writing-to-multiple-programs:~$ /challenge/hack | tee >( /challenge/the ) | /challenge/planet